tatsu-lab/gpt_paper_assistant/README.md

 The filtering logic is pretty simple.
 We first check for author match.
 1. Do a lookup of the authors on semantic scholar, getting a list of candidate matches.
 2. Check the authors of the paper.
 If the author semantic scholar id matches someone in `authors.txt` it goes in the candidate set with a default score of `author_match_score`.
-These papers with matched authors will not go through the next stage of GPT scoring.

 We then check for GPT-evaluated relevance.
 We do this in two steps.
 1. Filter out any papers that have no authors with h-index above `hcutoff` in `config.ini`.
 This is to reduce costs.